-Keep your weight within the healthy range and avoid weight gain as an adult to reduce your cancer risk.
+Keep your weight within a healthy range and avoid weight gain as an adult to reduce your cancer risk.

-Researchers are still investigating how being above a healthy weight causes cancer.
+Researchers are still investigating how carrying excess body fat causes cancer.
 However, there are several likely reasons, including:

 - Too much body fat can cause insulin and other growth factor levels to rise, and this can make cancer cells grow.